lbnl-science-it/scienceit-docs/docs/hpc/software/ml/pytorch.md

 `module load ml/pytorch` will additionally load other dependent modules such as `cuda`.

-If you use jupyter server on [lrc-openondemand](../../openondemand/overview.md), pytorch kernels `torch 2.0.1` ard `torch 2.3.1` are available.
+If you use jupyter server on [lrc-openondemand](../../openondemand/overview.md), pytorch kernels `torch 2.0.1` and `torch 2.3.1` are available.

 ## Multi-GPU jobs